monsoonmaelstrom/book2/book2.md

 “I wish I knew if their assessment of my mother or of him is more wrong.
 I have a feeling I’m going to have to meet the man,” I mutter.
 I really don’t want to.
 “You’ve met him.
 What do you think?”

 “I think my assessment of him is wholly incorrect,” Liam admits with a sigh.
 “He’s always seemed like what you would expect given the known facts.
 Cold and arrogant, but not an existential threat.
-I haven’t spent that much time around him though.
+I haven’t spent much time around him though.

 “How are you dealing with all of this?” he asks me.

-“I should be the one asking you that,” I answer.
+“I should be the one asking you that question,” I answer.
 “Davy drugs you, then knocks you out and ties you to a horse, then my mother abducts you, and uses you as leverage to control me… I’m sorry.
 It’s a lot.”

 “We can talk about me later,” he says, pulling me to a stop, and turning me to face him.
 The shadows cast by the moonlight make his blue-grey eyes appear infinitely dark and lend a silvery sheen to his hair, which has grown long enough to have a slight wave.
 “How are you doing?” he asks again.